andywu0913/minesweeper-neural-network-ai/README.md

 ### Game Generations 100,000 above

 After 100,000 times of games played, we set the size of the game board to 8x8 with 10 bombs to let our neural network start learning the blocks near the border.
-Until May 7, the day before our project presentation, the neural network has gone through 207,421 generations of playing.
+Until May 7 2019, the day before our project presentation, the neural network has gone through 207,421 generations of playing and has approximately 5% of chances in average to complete a game.

 <img src="https://github.com/andywu0913/minesweeper-neural-network-ai/blob/master/nn_trained_model/stat.png" width="600px">